xeinebiu/dependy/packages/dependy_flutter/README.md

 ```

-### hare multiple scopes using ScopedDependyModuleMixin
+### Share multiple scopes using ScopedDependyModuleMixin

 ````dart
 // From the previous example we learned about sharing scopes.